skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

   be used, if present.

 -e, --end `ADDR`
-  Stop disassembling at this address; the default end address is 65536.
+  Stop disassembling at this address; the default end address is 65536. `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -g, --generate-ctl `FILE`
   Generate a control file in `FILE`.